adamnoor/roster_generator_2.0/README.md

 To run the script, run the main.py file.
 The input_files folder must contain a file called players.csv and a file called projections.cvs.
 Provided in the input_files folder are three sample files that can be used to populate the players.csv file, a players.csv file that is populated with the small data set out of the box and a projection.csv file that is aligned to match the data set with some missing to show how the program functions when players cannot be found.

-For a more detailed description of the script check out:
+For a detailed description check out:

 https://docs.google.com/document/d/1333TFeV7DedCE99hIfSmBQojP7wf0ZTLO55LheLRMIk/edit

-For see a user journey check out:
+For a detailed user journey check out:

 https://docs.google.com/document/d/134FuRuBOJXWAUk5J5-P_wciMgdcBIPbb0f8prihRWmU/edit#